How to calculate a ROM estimate and when to use it

 Use the rough order of magnitude as an estimation technique for when you don’t have a lot of clarity about the project budget.

-Not sure if ROM is right for your project?
+Not sure when to use a ROM estimate or whether it’s right for your project?
 You can learn everything you need about estimating in our Project Estimating Guide.

 Why would you use an estimate that’s so vague?